gandreini/css-guidelines/css-style-guide.md

 **Never** write inline style in the HTML code.
 Inline styles generate critical **<a href="http://www.smashingmagazine.com/2007/07/27/css-specificity-things-you-should-know/" target="_blank">specificity problems</a>**
-that might be very difficult to fix and impose the usage of **!important**.
+that might be very difficult to fix and impose the use of `!important`.

-### 1.5	Temporary css
+### 1.5	Temporary CSS

 Sometimes is necessary to write a CSS declaration very fast and it might not be possible to compile the SASS files.
 **It is mandatory not to edit the style.css compiled by SASS: these modifications will be lost the next time a developer compiles the CSS**.

-For this reason we create a static **temporary.css** file that is linked in the HTML right after the style.css: in this file is possible to write CSS declarations when it is not possible to compile the SASS file.
+For this reason, we create a static **temporary.css** file that is linked in the HTML right after the style.css: in this file is possible to write CSS declarations when it is not possible to compile the SASS file.
 This must be used only for critical situations and urgent bug fixings.
 Then the declarations in this file must be moved to the SASS files: the temporary CSS file must be empty most of the time.

 ### 1.6 Avoid undoing/overriding

 **You're undoing CSS when you are writing declarations that override other declarations written somewhere else in the code.** This means that HTML elements are affected by too many conflicting CSS declarations and you'll need to rely on specificity to style correctly the element.

-**Undoing is a bad way of coding** and we must always minimise undoing from above levels.
-This typically happens in projects where we start with a CSS framework and then we realize we are writing a lot of declarations to overwite the default framework's style (see 2.6 External frameworks).
+**Undoing is a bad way of coding** and we must always minimize undoing from the above levels.
+This typically happens in projects where we start with a CSS framework and then we realize we are writing a lot of declarations to overwrite the default framework's style (see 2.6 External frameworks).

 ### 1.7	80 characters wide